-Should I be buying property with friends?
+Should I be buying a property with friends?

 My mom often says “don’t do business with friends and family” – as you risk losing the relationship.
 Having said that, I know of many people that have family businesses and businesses co-owned with friends.

-This article looks at investment property, but it can apply to residential as well.
+This article looks at an investment property, but it can apply to residential as well.
 Remember that property is a long term investment – and climbing out of a deal can be complicated!

 If you’re lazy and have 15 minutes…

 Buying property with friends can get VERY complicated.
-For this reason I did a video to expand on this article.
+For this reason, I did a video to expand on this article.
 Check it out below!

 Reasons for buying together

 Not everyone can afford property – and if someone wants to take advantage of tax breaks, leveraging rental property to pay off their bond or investing in a holiday home – it can be challenging.
 When buying together, you can lump your income together, so that you can afford a property together.